New to Gilda’s Club Quad Cities?

 Noogieland is our programming for children and teens impacted by cancer.
 Along with offering educational and psychosocial support, Noogieland is a place for kids to be themselves, meet other kids who are impacted by cancer, and have fun.
-As always, all of our programming is FREE.
+As always, all of our programming is offered at no cost.
 Check out our calendar for current programming available

 - Noogie Nights (supervised play time for younger kids)